galaxyproject/galaxy-hub/src/news/2019-01-galaxy-update/index.md

 [<img class="float-right" src="/src/use/chemflow/chemflow-logo.png" alt="ChemFlow Logo" />](/src/use/chemflow/index.md)

-The [ChemFlow public Galaxy server](https://vm-chemflow-francegrille.eu/) supports chemometrics and infrared spectrometry data analysis.
+The [ChemFlow public Galaxy server](https://vm-chemflow-francegrille.eu/) supports *Chemometrics* and infrared spectrometry data analysis.
 ChemFlow has a [detailed tutorial](https://chemproject.org/wakka.php?wiki=AideChemflow) (although it's in French), and an [onlinie support form](https://chemproject.org/wakka.php?wiki=NousContacter).
 ChemFlow is supported by the [ChemProject](https://chemproject.org/wakka.php?wiki=PagePrincipale), a consortium of French research organizations.

+*Chemometrics* is a collection of tools for extracting information from spectral data.
+The methods are essentially linear, with regressions, discriminant analyzes, unsupervised classifications, spectral decompositions, multi-array-multipath methods, plus pretreatments.
+Many applications focus on the near infrared.
+Its complementarity with the [Chemoocs mooc on France Digital University](https://www.fun-mooc.fr/) guarantees the correct use of chemometrics tools.

 ## ChIP-Seq Docker